GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation: Introduction

 We created a dataset to encourage more research on aquatic animal segmentation, namely ``Aquatic Animal Species (AAS)."
 Our dataset consists of $4,239$ images with $5,041$ instances of 46 aquatic animal species.
 We also devised a simple yet effective \textbf{GU}ided mixup augme\textbf{N}tatio\textbf{N} and multi-mod\textbf{E}l fusion for aquatic anima\textbf{L} segmentation (GUNNEL).
-In our proposed multi-model fusion method, results of multiple instance segmentation models are fused under the guidance of a mask-agnostic controller.
-To overcome issues of limited training data, we developed a guided mixup augmentation method based on a confusion matrix to improve training performance.
+In our proposed multi-model fusion method, the results of multiple instance segmentation models are fused under the guidance of a mask-agnostic controller.
+The single models exploit different contexts to create different segmentation masks for the aquatic animals in the image.
+The model controller aims to produce pseudo-bounding box ground truths for fusing multiple instance segmentation models.
+Moreover, to overcome issues of limited training data, we developed a guided mixup augmentation method based on a confusion matrix to improve training performance.
 We further established the first comprehensive benchmark for aquatic animal segmentation.
-Extensive experiments on the newly constructed dataset demonstrated the superiority of our proposed method over state-of-the-art instance segmentation methods (see Figure~\ref{fig:comparision_model}).
-The dataset and source code have been released on our websites\footnote{\url{https://doi.org/10.5281/zenodo.8208877}}$^,$\footnote{\url{https://github.com/lmquan2000/mask-mixup}}.
+Extensive experiments on the newly constructed dataset demonstrated the superiority of our proposed method over state-of-the-art instance segmentation methods.

 Our contributions are five-fold: \begin{itemize} \item We present a comprehensive study on aquatic animal segmentation, which is more complicated than general object segmentation.
-This work is the first exploration of the task of aquatic animal segmentation to the best of our knowledge.
+This work introduces a new benchmark for the task of aquatic animal segmentation.

 \item We propose a new multi-model fusion strategy for aquatic animal segmentation.
 Our fusion scheme leverages different instance segmentation models by using multi-model mask fusion under the guidance of a mask-independent controller.
-To the best of our knowledge, our proposed fusion strategy is the first ensemble method for instance segmentation task.
+To the best of our knowledge, our proposed fusion strategy is the first ensemble method for the instance segmentation task.

 \item We develop a new guided mixup augmentation method for improving segmentation performance.
 Our augmentation strategy boosts the performance of deep learning models from a discriminative ability perspective and maintains the global context, especially for camouflaged aquatic animals.